 Our Zombies Are Different: Unlike the other zombies, he doesn't attack the Vault Hunters, instead choosing to sit in his shack happily rambling about how much he loves brains — quite possibly a result of dying before being exposed to the zombie virus.

 The Pollyanna: He was the target of Hyperion assassins, forced to relocate to Pandora, lost his wife to Scar, before losing his sight and leg to the same skag.
 None of this stops him from being possibly the cheeriest, friendliest person the Vault Hunters come across.
 He's still just as cheery as a zombie.

 The owner of a scrapyard, Crazy Earl is angrily antisocial, but moves to Sanctuary to run the black market in the second game.

-Adaptation Name Change: Sort-of, when you first hear of him his name is spelled "Crazy" Earl, however, the quotation marks disappear when you actually meet him.
+Adaptation Name Change: Sort-of; when you first hear of him, his name is spelled "Crazy" Earl, but the quotation marks disappear when you actually meet him.

 Big Eater/Extreme Omnivore: During the mission "Plan B" in Borderlands 2, Scooter mentions that he once ate one of Scooter's cars... the whole car... with a fork.

 Demoted to Extra/Out of Focus: He was actually part of the main story in the first game, and gave several story missions, in the second game, he's been demoted to "black market vendor," and only has a very minor role in the quest "Plan B."

 Trademark Favorite Food: Canned skag meat, which is odd considering he has a pet skag named Skrappy, who he cares deeply for, and considers to be his best friend.

 Portrayed by Britanni Johnson and voiced by Jennifer Greene.